-On Saturdays at 10am we meet via Zoom for our primary service of the week.
+On Sundays at 10am we meet via Zoom for our primary service of the week.
 We call it an “Interspiritual Gathering,” and in many ways, it is similar to worship services you may have attended at traditional churches.
 We have readings, sing songs and eastern chant, hear a brief commentary on our readings followed by discussion.
 In other ways, it’s very different.
 We may have one reading from the Christian Bible each week, but we quite often use readings from other traditions – most often Buddhism or a Hindu teacher such as Ram Dass.
 Our commentary focuses on real life and how to make progress on the spiritual path.
 We believe the goal of the spiritual path is awakening or enlightenment, not salvation – because we have no need of salvation.
 Our services are uplifting, true to real life, and we love to laugh!

 Readings and the Zoom link for the next weekend are posted below by Tuesday afternoon:

 Topic: John Shelby Spong’s Twelve Thesis (A Call to a New Reformation)

 Beginning May 23rd and continuing for at least 12 weeks, we will look at each of Bishop Spong’s 12 theses.

 Readings for Sunday, July 11th at 10am (This week we will look at both Resurrection and Ascension):

 Resurrection is an action of God.
 Jesus was raised into the meaning of God.
 Resurrection, therefore, cannot be a physical resuscitation occurring inside human history.

 Nothing frightens traditional Christians more than trying to understand the Easter Moment as something other than a deceased man returning from the dead to reenter the life of time and space in the world.
 Nothing, however, in the New Testament itself supports that literalistic and fanciful understanding of what the resurrection actually was and what it still is.